elan-dcc/elan-dcc.github.io/content/en/researchers/temporarily_inactive.md

 +++

 # What to do when temporarily inactive?
-Researchers may need to take a break from their research for varied reasons.
-If you are taking a break of several months, we would appreciate it if you would contact us.
+Researchers may need to pause their research for various reasons.
+If your break extends for several months, inform the ELAN scientific board and your Principal Investigator (PI).

-{{< comment >}} Ik neem aan dat er meer moet gebeuren dan alleen Frank een berichtje sturen?{{< /comment >}}

 ## If you're using the external environment
-If you're active in the external environment, do contact the data manager.
-Your account for the external environment will be temporarily suspended until you are able to return to your analysis.
-You will not lose any (intermediate) results or code if you do this.
+If you are active in the external environment, notify the data manager.
+Your account will be temporarily suspended, preserving all intermediate results and code.

-Once you are able to continue your analysis at the external environment, all you need to do is inform the data manager, and he will get your account reinstated.
+Once you are able to resume your analysis, inform the data manager to reinstate your account.

-## If you're using tthe internal environment
+## If you're using the internal environment
-You're good!
+No action is required.